AI2Phil/digame/docs/AUDIT.md

 ## Overview
 This document provides a comprehensive audit of all pages, components, and sub-pages that currently contain mock data requiring replacement with database-driven content.
 This checklist enables tracking progress for production readiness completion.

+**Post-completion: move onto the /docs/API_KEY.md to complete the remaining phases of its implementation, once this Data Audit is complete.**

 **Priority:** CRITICAL - Required for Go-Live **Priority:** Confirm that the platform is indeed using SQLAlchemy 2.0.23.
 Update the seeding script to use proper SQLAlchemy 2.0 ORM patterns instead of raw SQL.
 **Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx